wisekevin/timetable-public/README.md

 Authors: Kevin Zheng, Dylan Snyder, Bates Brodie, Batya Stein, and AJ Kawczynski

-Time Tables is a employee shift scheduling and management application for use by Princeton University student organizations.
+Time Tables is an employee shift scheduling and management application for use by Princeton University student organizations.
 It was inspired in particular by Coffee Club, a group which was suffering from high enterprise shift management software costs.

 ## Features include: